UBC-CIC/course-flexibility/docs/Miscellaneous.md

 E.g., filepath WITH prefix: `public/UBCO/2023/syllabus.pdf`

 The folder named `public` in the S3 bucket is created to simply match the generated filepath.
-The name `public` does not mean that the contents within that folder are publicly accessible.
+The S3 bucket, including content within the `public` folder, is not publicly accessible.